Roscoe Pondexter: Post-playing career

 Pondexter returned to Fresno after his basketball career ended and worked as a guard in a local county jail.
 He quickly moved up the field and became a California correctional peace officer while he worked at Soledad Prison.
 In 1988, Pondexter was selected to work for the newly opened California State Prison, Corcoran.
 He became a member of a gang of guards who were known for their brutal tactics on prisoners; he earned the nickname "Bonecrusher" for his involvement.
 The Corcoran guards gang was active from 1989 to 1995 and were responsible for starting prisoner fights for wagering, savagely inducting prisoners into the facility and fatally shooting prisoners "for sport".
 Pondexter developed a reputation for his torture of prisoners and a strangulation technique that would bring victims close to unconsciousness.
 Investigations at the facility began after the murder of an inmate by a guard and Pondexter was stood down for an incident in which he manhandled an inmate.

 Pondexter gave court testimony in 1999 against his former coworkers in return for immunity from prosecution.

 After his prison guard career ended, Pondexter earned a Bachelor of Arts in Sociology from the California State University, Fresno, and worked as an assistant in the athletic department.

 Personal life

 Pondexter has three children with his wife Doris.
-His youngest son, Quincy, is a basketball player who played in the NBA.
+His youngest son, Quincy, played in the NBA.
 Pondexter encouraged Quincy to play college basketball for all four years and told him: "I'm not going to let you make the dumb mistake that I made."

+Pondexter's brother-in-law, Keith Gooch, played on the Fresno State Bulldogs football team.